About the University

 Director, Community Engagement and Philanthropy, Palm Desert Campus

-Director, Strategic Communication & Brand Management
+Director, Marketing and Brand Management

-Interim Associate Director, Digital Brand Strategy
+Associate Director, Digital Brand Strategy